CoppeliaRobotics/simCmd/README.md

-# LuaCommander plugin for CoppeliaSim
+# Commander plugin for CoppeliaSim

-Lua REPL (read-eval-print loop) functionality for CoppeliaSim.
-It adds a text input to the CoppeliaSim main window, which allows entering and executing Lua code on the fly, like in a terminal.
+REPL (read-eval-print loop) functionality for CoppeliaSim.
+It adds a text input to the CoppeliaSim main window, which allows entering and executing script code on the fly, like in a terminal.

-Requires CoppeliaSim version 3.5.1 or greater.

 ![Screenshot](LuaCommander.gif)